Remember Edible Body Glitter?

 We’re all losing our collective minds about the return of Y2K beauty and fashion — the return of the whale tail!
-Skinny eyebrows!
-Space buns!
+Frosted eyeshadow!
+Phone charms!
 We’re doing it all again, and we’re doing the most.
 Of course, with trends working like a flat circle, it’s always interesting to guess what’s coming next.
 And here’s my plea: It’s time for body glitter to make its proper comeback.

 Glitter gets a bad rap, and a deserved one — it’s bad for the environment, it goes everywhere, all the jazz.
 But body glitter, and especially the body glitters of the early 2000s, just hit different.
 It felt daring, like the first time you and your friends skipped class to go to McDonald's kind of daring.
 There’s no pretence to body glitter, it’s just full nostalgia.